 - From Wheelchair to Triathlons: a dramatic story about Corey Davis' journey from paraplegia to full recovery

 - Back in the Swim: Patient Corey Davis gets back to his favorite activities post traumatic brain injury

 Finding Hope After Traumatic Brain Injury: Corey Davis's Story

 Corey Davis was in a motorcycle accident that had left him in a coma for seven weeks and had caused severe traumatic brain injury.
-Kathleen Bechtold, Ph.D, director of the Johns Hopkins Brain Rehabilitation Program worked with Corey following his accident.
-Over the course of the years, Corey’s physical and cognitive improvement was dramatic.
+Kathleen Bechtold, Ph.D, director of the Johns Hopkins Brain Rehabilitation Program, worked with Corey following his accident to improve his physical and cognitive health.
 Corey now competes in triathlons and is the founder of Ocean Games.
-Ocean Games’ mission is to raise funds for the Johns Hopkins Brain Rehabilitation Program, as well as increase awareness of brain injuries and recovery while promoting the positive effects that sports have on the mind and body.